vishvAsa/notes/content/biology/organism/health/disease/infection/viral/wuhan_epidemic/variants.md

 ## India B 1.36
 - It has N440 mutation which might be the reason for some of the re- infections described.

+## AP variant N440K
+- Supposedly more infectious.
+But reports indicate that it's been swamped by B 1.671.